Effective Date 06/15/2020, Rev 10/30/2020

 - OpDiv and StaffDiv Human Resources Offices (HROs):

-- Comply with this guidance, HHS and OPM policy and guidance, and all applicable federal laws and regulations when making appointments under the Schedule A, Persons with Disabilities, authority.
+- Comply with this guidance, HHS and OPM policy and guidance, and all applicable federal laws and regulations when making appointments under the Schedule A authority.

-- Establish written internal recruitment procedures for persons with disabilities , ensuring procedures are applied uniformly and positions are filled in accordance with the merit system principles, the principle of veterans' preference, and the requirements under 5 CFR §302.101(c).
+- Establish recruitment methods for persons with disabilities, ensuring the hiring procedures described in this guidance are applied uniformly, in accordance with the merit system principles, the principle of veterans’ preference, and the priority consideration requirements under 5 CFR §302.101(c).

 - Adhere to the time-limits for temporary and time-limited appointments under 5 CFR §213.104.